Animal Adventure Park Giraffe Cam

 The keepers will go in with April, clean her pen, give her treats (but not Oliver).
 He is a bull – and a bull is a bull is a bull!

-Giraffes are pregnant for 15 months on average
+Giraffes are pregnant for 15 months

 Upon naturally weaning, the calf will move on to another facility to start a breeding program there.
 We cannot retain offspring, as it would lead to incestuous mating and undermine the genetics of the program and species.